 San Diego County's largest farmers market takes over six blocks of Little Italy every Saturday.
 175+ vendors, fresh produce, artisan foods, flowers, and live music.
 Year-round.

 Start with the obvious: mountains of just-picked produce, plus eggs, meat, and fish straight from local farms and boats.
 Then it gets fun.
-You'll find artisan cheeses, golden olive oils, raw honey, fresh-baked bread and pastries, and a dizzying spread of small-batch extras — salsas, sea salts, jams, sauces, and spice blends you didn't know you needed.
+You'll find artisan cheeses, golden olive oils, raw honey, fresh-baked bread and pastries, and a dizzying spread of small-batch salsas, sea salts, jams, and spice blends you didn't know you needed.

 What are the Little Italy Mercato hours?